 The vehicle speed shall be (Vsmin - 10km/h).

-[The ACSF of Category C shall be activated (standby mode) and another vehicle shall approach from the rear and the approaching vehicle shall pass the vehicle entirely in order to enable the system as specified in paragraph 5.6.4.8.3.].
+The ACSF of Category C shall be activated (standby mode) and another vehicle shall approach from the rear in order to enable the system as specified in paragraph 5.6.4.8.3..

+The approaching vehicle shall then pass the vehicle under test entirely

 A lane change procedure shall then be initiated by the driver.